esign/craft-multi-site-language-redirect/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “MultiSite Language Redirect”.
-Then press “Install”.
+Go to the Plugin Store in your project's Control Panel and search for "MultiSite Language Redirect".
+Then press "Install".

 #### With Composer